sonertari/SSLproxy/README.md

 ## License

 SSLproxy is provided under a 2-clause BSD license.
-SSLproxy contains components licensed under the MIT and APSL licenses.
+SSLproxy contains components licensed under the MIT, APSL, and LGPL licenses.
 See [`LICENSE`](LICENSE), [`LICENSE.contrib`](LICENSE.contrib) and
 [`LICENSE.third`](LICENSE.third) as well as the respective source file headers for details.